 Heartwise, some studies claim a drink or two a day wards off certain types of heart disease.
 “But any positive aspects of drinking must be weighed against serious physiological effects, including mitochondrial dysfunction and changes in circulation, inflammatory response, oxidative stress, and programmed cell death, as well as anatomical damage to the CV system, especially the heart itself.”◊

 Are we gonna make a stink about a little cell death and heart damage?
 I guess so.
 Sad tuba says, wah-wah!

 Wouldn’t it be fun to talk about CANCER a bit?
 Let’s do!
 In women, even one drink a day elevates risk of breast cancer.º In men, one per day does the same for prostate cancer.⊗ And for everybody who swallows the stuff, drinking has been shown to increase cancer of the mouth, throat, larynx, esophagus, stomach, pancreas, liver, colon, and rectum.Δ

-The bottom line is, booze tears through the body like a Warner Brothers Tasmanian Devil.
-Sure, some people survive it; my aunt drank scotch every night and lived to 93 — though not very happily.
-But her liver’s kickass performance doesn’t change what alcohol is and does.
+The bottom line is, booze rips through the body like a Warner Brothers Tasmanian Devil.
+Sure, some people survive it; my aunt drank scotch every night and lived to 93 — though it made her more puffy than happy.
+We can all point to such nightcap-taker exceptions, but their livers’ extended kickass performance doesn’t change what alcohol is (poison) and does (destroys healthy cells).

 Cultures worldwide frame alcohol, not as a toxic drug, but as a harmless aid to relaxation and conviviality.
 Look again at the left side of that WHO graph above — all those people dying in their teens, 20s, and 30s.
 For each death, how many survivors’ lives are crippled?
 The world’s leading cause of death, illness, injury, and family tragedy is something people choose to consume — until it turns and consumes them.